Skip to content

 echo "Validating TEA Installation..."

-# Check agent file
+# Check agent skill directory

-if [ -f "_bmad/tea/agents/tea.agent.yaml" ]; then
+if [ -f "_bmad/tea/agents/bmad-tea/SKILL.md" ]; then

-echo "✓ Agent file exists"
+echo "✓ Agent skill exists"

 else

-echo "✗ Agent file missing"
+echo "✗ Agent skill missing"

 fi